LesFerch/WinSetView/Manual.md

 If you really want to use this option, be sure to use the **Apply to Folders** button in Explorer for each folder type view you want to set.
 That is, in *Explorer*, set your desired view for **Downloads**, then go to **View**, **Options**, **Change folder and search options**, **View** tab, and click **Apply to Folders**.
 Repeat those steps for **Documents**, **Music**, **Pictures**, and **Videos**.
 All of those views will then take precedence over any Global view set with *WinSetView*.

 Note: If **Make All Folders Generic** is also checked, only **Downloads**, **Libraries**, and **Search Results** will get their views from any view saved via Explorer's **Apply to Folders** button.
 Of course, if you later change a folder to type **Documents**, **Music**, **Pictures**, or **Videos**, it will then pick up the view settings that were saved using **Apply to Folders**.

+\
+**Do not force standard grouping on Home / Quick Access** (Advanced interface)

+When this option is unchecked (default), the Home / Quick Access folder will always be grouped by Group.
+That is, the folder will have headings for pinned items, recent files, and recent folders.

+When this option is checked, the grouping (and sorting) options displayed for Home / Quick Access will be applied.

+**WARNING**: Setting grouping to (None) for Home / Quick Access is known to cause the pre-release App SDK version of File Explorer to crash.
+This may or may not be an issue with the production release.

 ### Columns